Bicycles and Seniors – I Bet You Haven’t Forgotten How

 The benefits of riding bikes are numerous.
 As always, remember, before starting any activity, you want to have your doctor’s clearance to do so.

-Getting outside and getting some fresh air can do wonders for the mind – did anyone ever tell you as a kid – to go outside and get the dust off?
+Biking is also an excellent way to get outside and to get some fresh air.
+It can do wonders for the mind – did anyone ever tell you as a kid – go outside and get the dust off?
 The same can be true for an adult.

 Safety First